Most Beautiful National Parks In Colombia (Top 10)

 Mountain landscape with rugged terrain and high-altitude vegetation in Chingaza National Park, Colombia.

-• High-altitude páramo landscapes close to Bogotá (76,600 hectares)
+• High-altitude páramo landscapes close to Bogotá (about 76,600 hectares)

-• Stunning alpine lakes, especially Laguna de Chingaza
+• Laguna de Chingaza and other mountain lakes

-• Home to spectacled bears, Andean deer, and rare orchids
+• Wildlife like spectacled bears and Andean deer, plus rare orchids

 Powered by GetYourGuide